Cash Buyer. No Lender Restrictions.

 Structural Issues

-Subsidence, damp, failing roof structures, or other defects identified by a surveyor can lead lenders to withhold funds or request retention.
+Subsidence, damp, failing roof structures, or other defects identified by a surveyor can lead lenders to withhold funds or release them only after specified remedial work is completed (a retention).
 Properties with known structural problems are difficult to sell conventionally.
 We factor in the cost of remediation and buy as-is.

 Frequently Asked Questions

-Yes.
-The absence of an EWS1 certificate or the presence of non-compliant cladding prevents mortgage lenders from lending, but it does not prevent us from buying.
-As cash buyers, we are not subject to lender requirements.
-We assess the likely remediation cost and factor it into our offer.
+The absence of an EWS1 certificate or the presence of non-compliant cladding prevents mortgage lenders from lending, but does not prevent us from buying.
+As cash buyers, we are not subject to lender requirements; we assess the likely remediation cost and factor it into our offer.

 We make our own assessment and do not rely on a mortgage valuation.
 A down-valuation by a surveyor acting for a lender tells us what a lender's criteria will and will not accommodate, but we are not bound by those criteria.
 We assess the flat directly and make an offer based on our own valuation.